 SHAMELESS PLUG: Please check out my original fiction on Amazon.
 Strangers In Boston, by T.S.
 Mann.

-Harry Potter and all associated characters and situations belongs to J.K.
+Harry Potter and all associated characters and situations belong to J.K.
 Rowling.

 and the Resurrection Game